halogenandtoast/oath/README.md

 ### Spec helpers

 A couple of convenience methods are available in your tests.
+In order to set this up you'll want to add the following to `rails_helper.rb` or if that doesn't exist `spec_helper.rb`

 ```ruby
 Monban.test_mode!